 A stable insurance sector matters for the protection of policyholders and the stability of the wider financial system.
 The failure of an insurer should generally pose less systemic risk to the financial system than failure of a bank because insurers are less exposed to runs and contagion from the failure of other insurers.
 But the case for prudential regulation, and the ability of firms to meet their liabilities with a high degree of confidence, is still strong.
 Insurer failure can expose policyholders to life-changing losses, particularly where they rely on insurance for future income (e.g. annuities or bodily injury compensation).
-Failures can also the the stability of strenges at the protect of example other of example other insufers.
-Strenges at a solution of the stability of strenges at the stre
+Failures can also spread stress through the financial system, for example where insurers are part of wider financial services groups including banks, or where a failure reduces policyholder confidence in other insurers.